0xSecBadger/image-automation-platform/README.md

 # Image Automation Platform

-A modern web platform for uploading, processing, and automating image transformations with a local-first approach.
+A modern web platform for uploading, processing, and automating image transformations with metadata storage and fine-tuning capabilities.

 ## Overview

-Image Automation Platform is designed to handle bulk image processing and automation tasks.
+Image Automation Platform is designed to handle bulk image processing, metadata storage, and automation tasks.
 This project provides a user-friendly interface for uploading images and applying various transformations with configurable parameters.
-The current implementation focuses on a local-first approach for testing and validation before scaling to production.
+The platform now includes MongoDB integration for storing metadata about images, processing jobs, and fine-tuning models.

 ## 🚀 Features